Customer Help | Buying, Shopping, Delivery, & Payment | Autodesk

 This policy is effective from the first day that payment is received, and applies solely to purchases and renewals of subscriptions and maintenance plans purchased through Digital River on behalf of Autodesk.
 This policy does not apply to any other products, services, or offerings.
 Examples of offerings to which the policy does not apply include, but are not limited to, consulting services, platform subscriptions (e.g., Autodesk® Forge), Extra Territory Rights, cloud credits, and membership or similar fees.

-If your order meets our Refund Policy criteria outlined above, please contact Customer Service , provide your order number (you can refer to your confirmation email for your order number) or email address, and select Return Order from the dropdown menu.If you still have issues with the Refund, please contact Customer Service for further assistance.

-When your refund is approved and processed by Digital River Ireland Ltd. or eClickstore Trading Private Limited, the credit will be issued to the payment method on file.
-Credit card refunds typically post within 5-7 business days; other payment methods may take longer.
-Please contact Customer Service if you are experiencing a significant delay in receiving your refund.
-All access to related software and services will terminate when your refund is processed.

-When your refund is approved and processed by Digital River Ireland Ltd. or eClickstore Trading Private Limited, the credit will be issued to the payment method on file.
+When your refund is approved and processed by Digital River, the credit will be issued to the payment method on file.
 Credit card refunds typically post within 5-7 business days; other payment methods may take longer.
 Please contact Customer Service if you are experiencing a significant delay in receiving your refund.
 All access to related software and services will terminate when your refund is processed.

 If you need to cancel your subscription prior to the next renewal period, please use the following instructions: